College & Career Counselors

 Families Together Somerville

-The new Families Together Somerville program is a family-to-family mentoring program that pairs first generation college-going juniors’ families with another Somerville family that has direct experience with the college application process.
+The Families Together Somerville program is a family-to-family mentoring program that pairs first generation college-going juniors’ families with another Somerville family that has direct experience with the college application process.
 Parents and guardians with familiarity with the college application process will serve as guides and mentors to selected juniors and their families as they work through the college application process.
-Contact Director of College and Career Readiness Melanie Kessler for more information or fill out the forms below.
-Ms. Kessler will also connect students and families in the program to the extensive set of resources at Somerville High School, including Enroot, UAspire, and College and Career Counselors.
+The process for the 2022-2023 school year will open late fall 2022.